 In addition to the designated holidays, employees in this Unit receive two (2) floating holidays.
+One floating holiday will be provided in November and one floating holiday will be provided in May each year.
 Floating holidays not used by the end of the calendar year will be added to an employee's vacation balance in the first full pay period of each January.
 Part-time employees will be paid for holidays on a pro-rated basis.